itstrH/Belletny-Homepage-Interface/README.md

-Check "Actions" to se the result.
+Check "Actions" to see the result.